Skip to main content

 8) Can the Bears score with the Rams?
 They are 8-0 when holding opponents to 22 points or fewer; 0-4 when opponents score 23 points or more.
 The Rams season-low point total is 23 (at DEN).
 Their next-lowest point total is 29 (vs GB).

-Check out photos of the Rams taking on the Chicago Bears through the years .
+Ahead of Sunday's Week 4 matchup, take a look through photos of the Rams taking on the Chicago Bears throughout the years.

 9) The Bears have not allowed a 100-yard rusher in regulation this season (and only one over their past 30 regular season games).
 Todd Gurley will attempt to snap that streak on Sunday Night Football, without his trusted backup Malcolm Brown.
 However, don't be surprised if McVay decides to get Gurley his touches in the passing/screen game.
 For one, it might help to slow down the pass rush of Khalil Mack and company.
 And it could be more productive than running Gurley into a physical front that has allowed the second-fewest yards per attempt in the NFL.